E-O-H/WSE-subject-specific-web-crawler/README.txt

 Illegal characters in filenames will be changed or omitted depending on the character.
 For example, < and > are changed to [ and ] respectively. *?"| are all changed to underscore, while colons are omitted.

+All URL is normalized to HTTPS protocol (along with some other canonicalization).

+I used java.util.PriorityQueue, which does not guarentee the original order for tied elements.
+Therefore links with the same score are not retrieved in the same order as they are offered into the queue.
+This causes some differences in the output from the given sample.

+Some instructions regarding the extra options:
-Use -D (-DEBUG) to print out some more detailed information (e.g. distance of matched query term from the link in a page) Use -h (-help) to print usage.
+Use -D (-DEBUG) to print out some more detailed information (mainly link scoring details, such as the position of every link in every page, distance of a matched query term from a link in the page, etc.)
+Use -RD (-ROBOTSAFE_DEBUG) to print out the disallowed paths in robots.txt Use -td (-token-delim) to set tokenization delimiters.
+Default is " \t\n\r\f,./<>?;:'\"[]{}\\|`~!@#$%^&*()_+-=".
+Use -h (-help) to print usage.